Azure/azure-postgresql/IoT demo with Azure PostgreSQL/Readme.md

 ## Create a Azure Database for PostgreSQL Server
 Use [Azure portal](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal) or the [Azure CLI](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-azure-cli) to provision a new Azure Database for PostgreSQL server.

+## Create a PostgreSQL database in the server
-After the server is provisioned, connect to the server using “pgadmin” or “psql” with the server admin user role and create a new database called iotdemo on the server
+After the server is provisioned, connect to the server using “pgadmin” or “psql” with the server admin user role and create a new database called iotdemo on the server and a table called iotdata to store the IoT telemetry data.
+The iotdata table contains a column called data with jsonc datatype to store the incoming IoT stream from IotHub in json format.
+In the database, we enable plv8 extension and create a sample plv8 function useful for querying to extract a temperature column from the json documents.

 ```cmd/sh
 CREATE DATABASE iotdemo;